adedomin/independent-study/indep-study.md

 ### 2.2.2.
 JavaScript Backwards Compatibility

-Unlike the transition from Python 2.x to Python 3.x, JavaScript ECMA6 and ECMA5 are completely backwards compatible.
+Unlike the transition from Python 2.x to Python 3.x, JavaScript ECMAScript 6 and ECMAScript 5 are completely backwards compatible.
 The advantage of this is that users of JavaScript do not need to worry about communities splitting by newer JavaScript releases.
 Even methods which are considered bad practice, like *with()*--a function from very early versions of JavaScript, are still in the language.